itsdombo/CluckGuard/README.md

 ## Contribution

-This repo is just a personal project of mine, you are welcome to use any of the code or anything else here for your own project of similar kind.
+This repo is just a personal project of mine, you are welcome to use any of the code or anything else here for your own project of a similar kind.

 ## Credits

 This project was developed by [Dominic Rousseau](https://github.com/itsdombo/).

+Special thanks to my dad for providing me with his carpentry skills and woodworking tools.
+Without him, this project would never have made it this far.

 ## License